Wednesday, September 10, 2025

 The Charm of Vista

 In an authentic Arts and Crafts approach, the architect allows the sequence of interior spaces to develop out of the site itself, while exploring the opportunities to open views to specific features (so as to exploit what Parker and Unwin call "the charm of vista").
 They recommend that the living room, given its centrality, be placed optimally to garner maximum light: "The living room, as the most generally occupied, and therefore most important room, is placed at the south-east corner, having the double outlook to the south-east and south-west, and getting all available sunlight and the best of the prospect."
 As it transpired, this is pretty much where Savage placed his living room, with windows facing east (for morning light) and south (for afternoon light).
-Of course, the living room doesn't occupy the full width of the building (which, after all, is just a small, artistic bungalow) sharing space with the dining room and the utility-room/rear porch, so it only gets indirect light from the west.
-But it is never dull in there!
+Of course, the living room doesn't occupy the full width of the building (which, after all, is a small, artistic bungalow) sharing space with the dining room and the utility-room/rear porch, so it just receives indirect light from the west.
+But it is never dull in there.

 Living room oaks in fall, pictured through wavy 'old' glass windows